You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 This approach also makes hitting your protein targets much easier.
 Instead of trying to consume 50 grams of protein at dinner when you’re barely hungry, you spread it across the day in portions your body can actually handle and absorb.

 Planning ahead is non-negotiable here.
 Know what you’re going to eat before you get hungry.
 Keep high-protein snacks accessible so you’re not reaching for crackers when appetite does strike.
 Batch cooking on Sunday takes about an hour and covers the whole week.
-A set of glass meal prep containers makes this significantly easier and the food actually tastes better reheated than it does in plastic.
+A set of glass meal prep containers makes this a lot easier, and the food actually tastes better reheated than it does in plastic.

 4. Stay Obsessively Hydrated